fiskhest/unifi-port-forward/README.md

 5. Submit a pull request

 Potential use cases that might be added in the future:
-- CRDs to define external to cluster port forward rules with IaC
 - add a configurable "policy" = sync / upsert-only / create-only?
 - Support for Service NodePort Objects / no load balancer implemented